gdcodeclub/tmsjs/README.md

 1. `node app.js` or `npm start`
 1. http://localhost:8080/fa

+#### Note on mongodb
+You need mongodb running for all tests to pass.
+To start just the database run

+`docker-compose up -d mongodb`

 ### Using Docker
 Docker will handle all of the installation, project setup and deploy for you _if_ you have Docker installed on your machine -- see [this page](https://docs.docker.com/engine/installation/) for Docker installation instructions.